-Having Net Neutrality meant that network service providers weren’t allowed to discriminate against certain types of content that you were accessing.
-Streaming a movie on Netflix was treated the same as receiving emails in your mailbox.
+Net Neutrality meant that network service providers weren’t allowed to discriminate against certain types of content that you are accessing.
+Streaming a film on Netflix was treated the same as receiving emails in your mailbox.

-It also meant that providers couldn’t slow down certain sites if they didn’t agree with the content or if it competes with any of their products.
+It also meant that providers couldn’t slow down certain websites if they didn’t agree with the content, or if it competes with any of their products.

-It prevented big companies from paying Internet Service Providers for ‘faster service’ and therefore get ahead of others and subsequently slow down organisations that didn’t comply.
+It prevented big companies from paying Internet Service Providers for ‘faster service’, therefore preventing them from getting ahead and subsequently slowing down organisations that didn’t comply.

 Tim Berners-Lee, the creator the world-wide-web itself had this to say on the subject: